 Once a commitment to a product or service is made, it’s a matter of setting priorities and creating a solid road map.
 The latter is a long-term process and “there really are no shortcuts.
 Deciding which steps to take can be difficult.”
 Therefore all decisions need to be carefully weighed, rather than being made as a reaction to an immediate situation or for instant gratification.
 “Those who take the time to think and plan out their lives get the greatest benefits.”
 John’s decision to become a top sales manager at Buster’s Widgets (see case study) is an example of a thought-out, in-depth strategy.

 Perhaps most importantly, “you need an inner vision strong enough to withstand obstacles,” Stedman goes on.
 Building a firm foundation or core competency, such as an ability to close deals or achieve camaraderie with clients, will aid in navigating tough times.
 Having a solid belief in your capabilities communicates itself both verbally and through body language and “helps you connect to the people you’re selling to.
 It makes them feel unique, and therefore interested in developing a relationship,” be it as an employer or a client.

-Everyone fails, but if it’s looked upon as an learning experience, it will only strengthen chances for future success, he asserts.
-For example, having a established customer abruptly switch to another company offers an opportunity for self-examination.
+Everyone fails, but if it’s looked upon as a learning experience, it will only strengthen chances for future success, he asserts.
+For example, having an established customer abruptly switch to another company offers an opportunity for self-examination.
 No one wants this to happen of course, but talking with the defector as well as existing clients and getting the opinions of all involved parties may provide insight on how to maintain strong business relationships.
-Analyzing the reasons behind the defeat is necessary in preventing it from occurring again.
+Analyzing the reasons behind the defeat is necessary for preventing it from occurring again.